 - Invest in water, sewer, and broadband infrastructure, making necessary investments to improve access to clean drinking water, support vital wastewater and stormwater infrastructure, and to expand access to broadband internet

 - Ineligible uses prohibit deposits into pension funds, debt service, legal settlement or judgements, deposits to rain day funds or financial reserves @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>

 Financial Support for Outside Agencies

-The City of Shasta Lake is currently accepting applications for the ARPA funded Non-Profit Support Program.
-This program allows local non-profits impacted by COVID-19 to apply for up to $10,000 in grant funds.
-More information, including application materials, can be found here.
+The Shasta Lake City Council designated $100,000 of ARPA funds to establish a Non-Profit Support Program.
+This program allowed local non-profits impacted by COVID-19 to apply for up to $10,000 in grant funds.
+The program successfully provided funding to 10 local non-profits, totaling $75,201.

 The following is a summary of outreach events/meetings